Reverse Engineering Human Preferences with Reinforcement Learning: Broader Impacts

 \section{Broader Impacts}

-This work focuses on aligning candidate-LLMs to judge-LLMs by means of tuned preambles injected into the candidate, with the aim of obtaining inflated evaluations.
-While there is a chance that this strategy may be exploited by adversaries, it is of scientific interest to the community that such an attack is not only possible, but also particularly effective.
-With this knowledge, future work can focus on developing detection and defense methods.
-Nowhere in this work is the generation of harmful content sought or encouraged, and we have found no evidence in our experiments that the alignment process results in either the preambles or the candidate responses containing harmful text.
+This work focuses on aligning candidate-LLMs to judge-LLMs by means of tuned preambles injected into the candidate to obtain inflated evaluations.
+While there is a chance that this strategy may be exploited by adversaries, it is of scientific interest to the community that such an attack is not only possible but also particularly effective.
+Note that, while we openly disclose our training algorithm and hyperparameters and train using publicly available data, we do not release our trained preamble generator checkpoints to the public, as this may encourage their misuse.